blueberryapple/clean-fast-api/README.md

 ## CI/CD

 It uses GitHub actions to statically typecheck the codebase using [`pyright`](https://github.com/Microsoft/pyright).
-We bundle `pyright` in our repository through Yarn PnP in addition to caching Python dependencies to speed up the run time.

 ## Running the server